 On the other side of the Westersingel, on a concrete plateau in the slope (a sewer bunker), Blake placed a pedestal with a neck on it.
 This one Neck is an enlargement of a display used to display jewelery in the window of jewelery stores.
-At first glance, the link between the white is stripped Art stop and the Neck not directly laid, but whoever looks longer sees that Neck - just as snow-white - with his 'face' facing the tram stop.
+At first glance, the link between the white is stripped Art stop and the Neck not directly laid, but whoever looks longer sees that Neck - just as bright white - with his 'face' facing the tram stop.
 This makes the connection between the two elements visible.
-Both elements can be seen as museumized copies, fitting in the Museum Quarter of Rotterdam.
+Both elements can be seen as museum copies, fitting in the Museum Quarter of Rotterdam.

 John Blake (Rhode Island - USA, 1945 - Laren, 2017) was trained as a painter at Carnegie Mellon University in Pittsburgh and Yale University.
 He continued his art education at the Royal College of Art in London.
 Since then he has been based in London and Amsterdam.
 Blake has built up an oeuvre of mixed media works of art, which were shown at exhibitions or made for a specific place in the public space.